guzmajo/PROYECTO-2-DATACLEANING-MYSQL/README.md

 Once the process of creating a new database & data cleaning is finished, the tables are ready to be consumed by the data visualization experts.
 It is also necessary to determine with the data engineering team the realization of the data pipelines and automation of the download, and cleaning of them.

+Thanks to **Unicorn Project** for providing us with the tools and databases necessary for the execution of this case study in MySQL.
+This project has allowed me to learn and apply the principles and practices of data cleaning.